 Importance of Wasiat by Law In Malaysia

-Estate planning is not merely on the distribution of your estate upon your demise, but more importantly, to ensure proper execution of your estate administration.
+Estate planning is not merely the distribution of your estate upon your demise, but more importantly, to ensure proper execution of your estate administration.

 Have you written your Wasiat?